emojidex/emojidex-vectors/util/README.md

 different versions of an emoji.
 * bases.json: a specification file that is used to generate different base emoji [NOT ZWJ] assets from several different components.
+* variants.json: specifies the components of a set of variants

 The component generator uses bom.json, the combination generator uses components.json, the variants generator uses bases.json, such that the chain is